-- 18 Merrimack are informed.
+Chairman Harrington stated her belief the Council's role in this process is to ensure the residents of Merrimack are informed.
 The reality is there are quite a few who are unaware.
-She wishes to be able to - say, without any hesitation, that she did her job of ensuring residents are aware of the proposed project.
-19 - 20 Councilor Boyd commented not all residents utilize social media, e-mail, etc. as a form of

-Councilor Rothhaus remarked he too has had some hesitation; however, will support the motion as a 22

-24 that has been seen to date, and suggested this could be one last effort to ensure all residents are made

-- aware of the proposed project.
-25 - 26
+She wishes to be able to say, without any hesitation, that she did her job of ensuring residents are aware of the proposed project.
+Councilor Boyd commented not all residents utilize social media, e-mail, etc. as a form of communication.
+Councilor Dwyer commented on how \$5,000 could be utilized elsewhere in Town.
+Councilor Rothhaus remarked he too has had some hesitation; however, will support the motion as a means of ensuring the Council performs its due diligence in notifying residents.
+He spoke of the outcry that has been seen to date, and suggested this could be one last effort to ensure all residents are made aware of the proposed project.

 Councilor Woods stated agreement it may be reasonable to question a proposal to expend \$5,000.
-27 to believe it affects resources a bit more than most realize.
-He spoke of having attended two of the open 30 houses put on by Kinder Morgan and the benefit added to the open houses by the attendance of 31
+However, he does not believe anyone on the Council or in the audience has any expectation beyond that of representation by the Council.
+The proposed project would affect the community, and he has reason to believe it affects resources a bit more than most realize.
+He spoke of having attended two of the open houses put on by Kinder Morgan and the benefit added to the open houses by the attendance of representatives of FERC, who are our advocates in the Federal process at this point.
+He stated his support of the motion to inform the citizenry which the council represents of the upcoming meeting.